jlw-ecoevo/jlw-ecoevo.github.io/join.md

 title: Join Us
 ---

 The lab is open as of Fall 2024 and I am recruiting folks at multiple levels.
-If you have any questions, please reach out directly to JL (<jackie.weissman@stonybrook.edu>).
+If you have any questions, please reach out directly (<jackie.weissman@stonybrook.edu>).

 ## Postdocs

-If you are interested in the work we do, I would be more than happy to work with you to develop proposals for postdoc fellowships relevant to the work our lab does.
+If you are interested in joining the lab, I would be more than happy to work with you to develop proposals for postdoc fellowships relevant to the work our lab does.

 [This](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/) is one good resource for finding fellowships.
 Please reach out if you are interested in developing such a proposal.
 In particular, I'd be very happy to work with someone to put together a proposal to the NSF PRFB or the Simons Foundation Postdoctoral Fellowship in Marine Microbial Ecology.
 Prior to coming to SBU, I was the Director of Proposal Development at the City College of New York, where part of my job was training early career scientists how to submit successful grant and fellowship proposals.
 I see such training as an important part of your postdoctoral journey; grant-writing skills are essential within academia, and are also very transferable to non-academic career paths.
 In case it isn't clear - I am very supportive of trainees following the path of their choosing, whether that takes them to industry, government, non-profit, higher ed admin, or academia in its many forms.
 I'll work with you to build the skills and experience you need to be successful on that path.

+[Stony Brook's IRACDA Teaching Postdoc Fellowship](https://www.stonybrook.edu/commcms/iracda/) program will open applications in the spring.
+This is a great opportunity for trainees interested in working in teaching-focused roles long-term.

 ## PhD Students

+**Applications have now closed for the Ecology & Evolution PhD Fall 2024 admissions cycle.
+If you are interested in applying for the next cycle (applications due Fall 2025) please reach out to me in late summer or early fall to discuss your application.**

-I am looking to recruit at least one PhD student for the Fall 2024 application cycle, to start in Fall 2025.
-I primarily recruit through the [Ecology & Evolution program](https://www.stonybrook.edu/commcms/ecoevo/_program/index.php), though could potentially arrange to take students from other programs at SBU.
+I primarily recruit through the [Ecology & Evolution program](https://www.stonybrook.edu/commcms/ecoevo/_program/index.php), though could potentially arrange to take students from other programs at SBU (I am currently also affiliated with the [Genetics](https://www.stonybrook.edu/commcms/gradgenetics/) PhD program).

 A basic expectation when applying for a position in my group as a PhD student is that you have done computational research before and have a clear idea of why you want to pursue a PhD in my group specifically.
 I ask that students have some prior experience in computational research (broadly defined) because a PhD is a massive investment of your time and effort, and it is important that you know going in that the kind of work we do is a good fit for you.
 I am open to taking students from a range of academic backgrounds as long as you have a strong justification for why our lab is a good fit for your research interests.